fluffymadness/ESP8266-ATMEGA328p-Mailbox-Alarm/README.md

 ### Webinterface

 - Complete webinterface realized via Bootstrap
+- Settings are read and Set via ajax and JSON
 - Status page to see if the mailbox is empty or full realized via pictures and text.
 - Firmware can be upgraded via webinterface
 - Single files of the webinterface can be changed via form upload